 Section 4 describes Public Outreach efforts to date, including an onboard survey, discussion group workshops, stakeholder interviews, Review Committee meetings, virtual outreach, and online survey results.
 Based on the public survey, the general public generally agrees that transit services in Collier County must be provided (71%) and that higher frequency bus service was the most preferred improvement they would like to see (56.4%), followed by more bus service to new areas (55.5%).
-The impact of adding improved service frequencies will provide better service and improve ridership but is also the most expensive improvement to make since is more tang doubles revenue hours ridership projections for CAT.
+The impact of adding improved service frequencies will provide better service and improve ridership but is also the most expensive improvement to make since is more than doubles revenue hours

+Section 5 provides the Transit Demand Assessment of current transit service, including a review of GIS-based tools to identify discretionary and traditional markets in Collier County and of the 10-year ridership projections for CAT.
 Also included is a Gap Analysis for CAT, which presents the gaps in service compared to the expected transit needs based on an analysis of socioeconomic data gathered.
 This step is vital in assessing the performance of public transit, especially in meeting the needs of transportation-disadvantaged populations as well as potential choice riders in the CAT service area.
 Based on the analysis, areas that have the highest potential for being underserved are located west and east of US-41 but south of Bonita Beach Road.
 Other major areas that are underserved include North Naples, Immokalee, Collier Boulevard between Rattlesnake Hammock Road and Radio Road and areas east of Goodlette-Frank Road.